stan-dev/cmdstanpy/docsrc/users-guide/workflow.rst

-The objects provide accessor methods which return this information either as columnar data (i.e., in terms of the CSV file columns), or as method and model variables.
+The objects provide accessor methods which return this information either as tabular data (i.e., in terms of the per-chain CSV file rows and columns), or as structured objects which correspond to the variables in the Stan model and the individual diagnostics produced by the inference method.

 The ``stan_variables`` method returns a Python dict over all Stan model variables, see :meth:`~CmdStanMCMC.stan_variables`.